LCCosmin/CatFinder/README.md

     - motion_sensor: motion sensor algorithm

-# The cat that I keep loosing
+# The cat that I keep losing

 She is the reason I started this project.
 Isn't she cute?